 What transit systems connect with the ferry?

 Connecting public transit service varies from ferry terminal to ferry terminal.
-Please consult the specific ferry terminal map (provided on this website) you are interested in for connecting transit information.
+Please consult the specific ferry terminal map (provided on this website) if you are interested in connecting transit information.

 Are pets or service animals allowed?

 Customers may transport small pets on San Francisco Bay Ferry boats in a completely enclosed cage or carrying case that is small enough to fit on the customer’s lap.
 The animal must not endanger or annoy other customers.
 Pets are allowed on boats with the following conditions:

 - The pet must be in a carrier or portable kennel – Not on a leash or in a lap.

 - The pet is non-disruptive (no barking, growling, constant whimpering, etc.) Should the pet become disruptive during the voyage the crew shall direct the pet owner to move the pet to the utility room for the remainder of the voyage.